Frank Brimsek: Background

-Brimsek was born in the hockey hotbed of Eveleth, Minnesota on September 26, 1913.
+Brimsek was born in Eveleth, Minnesota on September 26, 1913.
 His parents were of Slovene descent.
 The town of Eveleth produced at that time four other hockey players who would play in the National Hockey League (NHL): Mike Karakas, Sam LoPresti, Al Suomi and John Mariucci.
 Brimsek and Karakas played on the same baseball team in high school.
 Brimsek first started playing hockey when his brother, John, the second-string goalie on the Eveleth High School team, switched to defense, and Frank replaced him in the net.
 Soon, Brimsek found himself spending most of his spare time playing hockey.
 Unlike most of his friends who wanted to be high-scoring forwards, Brimsek never showed any desire to play any other position than goalie.
 Just before every winter, Brimsek and his friends would get on a dry lot and they would practice shooting at him.
 After graduating from high school, Brimsek played for the St. Cloud State Teachers College hockey team.
 He also graduated from college with a machine shop student's degree.